A Practical Quantum Hoare Logic with Classical Variables, I: An Assertion Language for Quantum Programs with Classical Variables

 Now let us start to consider general quantum predicates.
 We assume a set $\mathcal{P}$ of \textit{atomic quantum predicate symbols}.
 Each quantum predicate symbol $K\in\mathcal{P}$ is equipped with a family of classical variables $x_1,...,x_m$ as its formal parameters, and it is also equipped with a quantum type $\hs_1\otimes ...\otimes\hs_n$, where $n$ is called the arity of $K$.
 We often write $K=K(x_1,...,x_m)$ in order to show the parameters.
 If for any $i\leq m$, $t_i$ is a classical expression with the same type of $x_i$, and for each $j\leq n$, $q_j$ is a simple or subscripted quantum variables with type $\hs_j$, then is called an \textit{atomic quantum predicate}, where $\overline{t}=t_1,...,t_m$ and $\overline{q}=q_1,...,q_n$.

-In particular, for each formal quantum state $s$, we introduce an atomic quantum predicate $[s]$.
+In particular, for any quantum type $\hs_1\otimes ...\otimes\hs_n$, we introduce quantum predicate symbol $I_{\hs_1\otimes ...\otimes\hs_n}$.
+It will be interpreted as the identity operator on Hilbert space $\hs_1\otimes ...\otimes\hs_n$.
+Indeed, it can be viewed as the quantum version of \textquotedblleft true\textquotedblright\ in the domain $\hs_1\otimes ...\otimes\hs_n$.
+For simplicity, the subscript $\hs_1\otimes ...\otimes\hs_n$ of $I_{\hs_1\otimes ...\otimes\hs_n}$ is often omitted.
+For each formal quantum state $s$, we introduce an atomic quantum predicate $[s]$.
 Intuitively, the quantum predicate $[s]$ means \textquotedblleft to be in the state $s$\textquotedblright.
 As we will see later, mathematically, it denotes (the projection operator onto) the one-dimensional subspace spanned by the state $s$.
 Several other basic quantum predicates that are useful in practically specifying correctness of quantum programs were introduced in Section 3 of \cite{Ying19}; for example, unary quantum predicates defined by a subspace and a unitary operator, and symmetric and anti-symmetric operators as quantum counterparts of equality and inequality.
 We expect that more basic quantum predicates will be conceived in future applications of quantum Hoare logic and other program logics for quantum programs \cite{Unruh19, QSL1, QSL2, Yu-inc, Yu-temp, Yangjia, Unruh19, Barthe}.

 Recall that in classical logics, one uses connectives to construct compound propositions from atomic propositions.
 Here, we use the following connectives for quantum predicates: \begin{enumerate}\item[(i)] negation $\neg$; \item[(ii)] tensor product $\otimes$; and \item[(iii)] a family $\mathcal{F}$ of \textit{Kraus operator symbols}.
 Each Kraus operator symbol $F\in\mathcal{F}$ is assigned a rank $k$, equipped with a family of classical variables $x_1,...,x_m$ as its formal parameters, and equipped with a quantum type of the form $\hs_1\otimes...\otimes\hs_n$, where $n$ is called the arity of $F$.
 We often write $F=F(x_1,...,x_m)$ to show the parameters.